jhell85/rails_recipes/README.md

  6. route protection for users only able to edit their own recipes unless a user has admin privleges
  7. make ingredients table with a many to many relationship with recipes
  8. let user upload profile photo
+ 9. Split Ingredients from instructions on Recipe submission.
+Organize as list elements to be more readable.

 ## Known Bugs